 London market sources said there can be a claim of Rs 700 crore( $81 million)for Hull Loss (Aircraft Damage) as the Boeing 787-8 aircraft has been declared a total loss.
 There will be a Passenger Liability claims of around Rs 320 crore as under the Montreal Convention, families of deceased passengers are entitled to Rs1.3 crore each

-London/Mumbai: With 241 lives lost and the aircraft completely destroyed, the devastating crash of Air India’s London-bound Flight AI171 near Ahmedabad on Thursday (12 June 2025), involving a Boeing 787 Dreamliner, is likely to trigger around Rs1600 crore($186 million) of re/insurance claims, one of the largest-ever aviation insurance events in the world.
+London/Mumbai: With 241 lives lost and the aircraft completely destroyed, the devastating crash of Air India’s London-bound Flight AI171 near Ahmedabad on Thursday (12 June 2025), involving a Boeing 787 Dreamliner, is likely to trigger over Rs1600 crore($186 million) of re/insurance claims, one the largest-ever aviation insurance events in the world and largest Indian insurance claim.

 London insurance market said the total projected insurance payout combining hull and liability exposures may cross Rs 1,000–1,600 crore, depending on final settlements and legal claim.